SWvheerden/tari/RFC/src/RFC-0241_AtomicSwapXMR.md

 ## Description

-Doing atomic swaps with Monero is more complicated and requires a crypto dance to complete as Monero does not implement any form of HTLC's or the like.
+Doing atomic swaps with Monero is more complicated and requires a cryptographic dance to complete as Monero does not implement any form of HTLC's or the like.
 This means that when doing an atomic swap with Monero, most of the logic will have to be implemented on the Tari side.
-Atomic swaps between Monero and bitcoin have been implemented by the [Farcaster  project](https://github.com/farcaster-project/RFCs) and the [commit team](https://github.com/comit-network/xmr-btc-swap).
+Atomic swaps between Monero and bitcoin have been implemented by the [Farcaster  project](https://github.com/farcaster-project/RFCs) and the [comit team](https://github.com/comit-network/xmr-btc-swap).
 Due to the way that TariScript works, we have a few advantages over the bitcoin script when it comes to [adaptor signatures](https://tlu.tarilabs.com/cryptography/introduction-to-scriptless-scripts#adaptor-signatures) as the [script key] was specifically designed with [scriptless scripts](https://tlu.tarilabs.com/cryptography/introduction-to-scriptless-scripts) in mind.

 ### Method

-The primary, happy outline of a Tari - Monero atomic swap is described here, and more detail will follow.
+The primary, happy path outline of a Tari - Monero atomic swap is described here, and more detail will follow.
 We will assume here that Alice wants to trade her XTR for Bob's XMR.

-* Negotiation - Here, both parties negotiate about the values and how the Monero and Tari Utxo's will look
+* Negotiation - Here, both parties negotiate about the values and how the Monero and Tari UTXO's will look
 * Commitment - Here, both parties commit to their use of keys, and Bob commits to the refund transaction
 * XTR payment - Here, the XTR payment is made to a multi-party UTXO containing a script
 * XMR Payment - The Monero payment is made to a multiparty [scriptless script](https://tlu.tarilabs.com/cryptography/introduction-to-scriptless-scripts) UTXO.